csd1100/terrainium/README.md

 - **Note:** The paths used in background process must be absolute as they are run by daemon.
 You can use `$TERRAIN_DIR` environment variable to use paths from project without having to specify entire absolute path.

+### Terrainium Daemon

+- To run background process there is a daemon which will run in background.
+- The daemon will run using unix socket, the socket will be created at `/tmp/terrainiumd/socket`.
+- The daemon will receive request from client (`terrainium`) and will execute background constructors and destructor.

 ## For developers